30 of the most romantic restaurants London has to offer

 YOU MIGHT ALSO LIKE

 However, nothing quite beats a romantic dinner for two in a lovely restaurant, does it?
 There's just something particularly special about taking the time to sit down and enjoy some quality food with someone, whether that be a long-term partner or someone who you've only recently met, without having to worry about the cooking.
 With that in mind, we have gone on a quest to not only find the most romantic restaurants in London, but to determine what actually makes a restaurant romantic.
 Is it low lights and candles?
 Is it intimacy and a soundtrack of gentle piano music tinkling away in the background?
-Or is it extravagance, luxury and high-end elements from beginning to end?
+Or is it extravagance, luxury elements from beginning to end?

 SKIP TO THE BEST SECTION FOR YOU